 Over the last couple of years, I’ve talked to a lot of HR people through Turbine.
 One thing I keep seeing is a morbid addiction to paperwork.
-Literally ‘paper’ + ‘work’.
-They ask if we can recreate their forms in Turbine or adapt Turbine to incorporate some quirk in their own workflow (eg our managers like to sign time off forms, can we upload scans of their signatures to your app).
+They ask if we can recreate their forms in Turbine or adapt Turbine to incorporate some quirk in their own workflow.

-One company I talked to collected time off forms in 40+ different locations, posted them to one office to be signed off and to another office to be entered into the world’s most depressing Excel spreadsheet by the world’s most bored employee.
-Another company’s time off requests used quadruplicate forms where you had to press down so hard on the paper to get the carbon copy on the bottom sheet, that it almost tore the paper.
+One company I talked to collected time off forms in more than 40 different locations, posted them to one office to be signed off and to another office to be entered into the world’s most depressing Excel spreadsheet by the world’s most bored employee.

 Obviously, I’m going to recommend Turbine as the answer to a lot of this stuff (Expenses, Purchases, Time off requests and HR records), but there are dozens of apps and tools to automate other routine admin.
 Here are a few that we use:

 - Toggl for time recording